Feldenkrais - the method and the man

 “Movement is life.
 Life is a process.
 Improve the quality of the process and you improve the quality of life itself.”

 The Feldenkrais method is a mind-body practice which improves how you coordinate your limbs, spine, ribs, pelvis…so that all the parts of your body move efficiently and easily as a whole.
 Whether your goals are improving performance, pain reduction, or simply feeling better and de-stressing, Feldenkrais offers a fascinating and effective approach.
 The Feldenkrais Guild has loads more information, articles and videos.

 The originator of the Feldenkrais method, Moshe Feldenkrais (1904-84), was a gifted polymath who integrated many experiences into his method – as tutor, martial artist, engineer, student of human development and of neuroscience.
 A persistent knee injury set him on a lifelong exploration of the relationship between movement, awareness and healing.

-Feldenkrais worked with people with an enormous range of learning needs - from infants with cerebral palsy to performers such as violinist Yehudi Menuhin and dramatist Peter Brook.
+Feldenkrais worked with people in a wide range of situations - from infants with cerebral palsy to performers such as violinist Yehudi Menuhin and dramatist Peter Brook.
 He collaborated with thinkers from a range of disciplines.
 The breadth and precision of Dr Feldenkrais’ work has seen it applied in neurology, psychology, performing arts, sports and rehabilitation.